Frequently Asked Questions

 Read about clocks for the errors

-a source cannot belong to two clocks
+a source cannot belong to two clocks and

-cannot unify two nested clocks
+cannot unify two nested clocks.

 We must catchup x.xx!